 Nuclear bodies and higher-order chromatin organization in mammals

-Nuclear bodies are membrane-less sub-nuclear organelles that behave as liquid-like droplets.
+Nuclear bodies are membrane-less sub-nuclear organelles that essentially behave as liquid-like droplets.
 Many of them assemble in vivo through phase separation processes and play an essential role in coordinating efficient expression of some genes by confining together specific chromatin regions dispersed throughout the genome (Lesne et al., Genes 10, 1049, 2019).
 We developed a novel experimental approach (HRS-seq method) for genome-wide analyses of sequences associated with large ribonucleoproteic (RNP) complexes, including nuclear bodies.
 Using mouse Embryonic Stem (ES) cells, we showed that the active chromosomal compartment is associated with such large RNP complexes (Baudement et al., Genome Res.
 28, 1733-1746, 2018; collab. with L. Journot, IGF, Montpellier and J. Mozziconacci, MNHN, Paris).